Friday, December 20, 2019

 Tlecha set her jaw and shook her head, saying nothing.
 The two of them exited the hovercar.
 It was a nice day in the capital.
 Indeed, every day in the capital was as equally nice as any other.

 Nonetheless, they were waved through checkpoint after checkpoint on the way to Dimensional Transfer Node 4QL.
 No one ordered the pair to be brain-scanned.
-No one was willing to risk being seen as second-guessing the Omnicognate.
+No one was willing to risk being seen as second-guessing the Omnicognant.
+The irony that the Omni's paranoia was also its greatest weakness was not lost on Tlecha.

 The Dimensional Transfer Nodes were one of the key technologies that allowed the Eightfold Worldline Omni-unity to sprawl like a cancer from universe to universe, piercing the veil of any reality, para-reality, or spacetime-line.
-But there were said to be at least a few dimensions that still held out against the Omnicognate's tyranny.
+But there were said to be at least a few dimensions and galaxies that still held out against the Omnicognant's tyranny.

 It was to one of these that Tlecha and Mlikix wished to go, to the fabled free galaxies of Ghenivupt.
 Dimensional Transfer Node 4QL could get them there.